firasm/conferencekit/content/chapter02_pre/venue.md

 Access to washrooms will be very important to the wellbeing of the event's participants.
 Ensure that there are accessible washrooms for disabled individuals as well as gender neutral washrooms and facilities for anyone who has specific toileting needs (E.g. change tables).
 - If there are no gender neutral washrooms then you can create signage to assign one washroom as a gender neutral space.
-- If none of the washrooms have change tables or other toileting facilities ensure there is a quiet and private room or space made available and that clearly marked in the conference program.
+- If none of the washrooms have change tables or other toileting facilities ensure there is a quiet and private room made available and clearly marked in the conference program.

 ## Technology

-Leverage the expertise that we have all developed over the move to online events in terms of providing remote opportunities for teaching and learning, networking, and sharing knowledge.
+Leverage the expertise that we have all developed through the move to online events in terms of providing remote opportunities for teaching and learning, networking, and sharing knowledge.
 - Consider allocating spaces and/or technological services for streaming and/or recording events so that attendees who are unable to attend on the day can still participate.

 ## Transportation